For fall semester admission, all application materials submitted by: January 5

 - A completed online graduate application.

-In the application, you will be asked to select the European and American or East Asian concentration.
-Students interested in pursuing a degree that emphasizes international or transnational modern and contemporary art should select the concentration that best aligns with their areas of interest.
+In the application, you will be asked to select the European and American Art/Global Modern and Contemporary Art or East Asian Art concentration.

 - Three letters of recommendation (preferably from professors).
 You will be asked to enter the names and e-mail addresses for three recommenders while completing the online application.
 Your recommenders will automatically receive an e-mail requesting their letters when you submit the application.
 It is not necessary for your recommenders to send hard copies of their letters to the department if they submit their letters electronically.
 Should a recommender feel uncomfortable with the online submission process, please contact Lauren Chaney (firstname.lastname@example.org) for more options.